diagrams/diagrams-doc/doc/manual.rst

 specified in local coordinates.
 Typically the transformation starts as the identity transform `mempty` and records any transformations that are applied to the object using the gradient.
-The spread method defines how space beyond the starting and ending points should be handled, `GradPad` will fill the space with the final stop color, `GradRepeat` will restart the gradient, and `GradReflect` will restart the gradient but with the stops reversed.
-This is the data type for a linear gradient.
+The spread method defines how space beyond the starting and ending points should be handled: `GradPad` will fill the space with the final stop color, `GradRepeat` will restart the gradient, and `GradReflect` will restart the gradient but with the stops reversed.
+This is the data type for a linear gradient:

 .. class:: lhs

 ::

-> data LGradient = LGradient
+> data LGradient n = LGradient
->   { _lGradStops        :: [GradientStop]
+>   { _lGradStops        :: [GradientStop n]
->   , _lGradStart        :: Point V2 n
+>   , _lGradStart        :: P2 n,
->   , _lGradEnd          :: Point V2 n
+>   , _lGradEnd          :: P2 n,
->   , _lGradTrans        :: T2
+>   , _lGradTrans        :: T2 n,
->   , _lGradSpreadMethod :: SpreadMethod }
+>   , _lGradSpreadMethod :: SpreadMethod
+>   }

 Lenses are provided to access the record fields.
 In addition the functions `mkStops` taking a list of triples (color, fraction, opacity) and `mkLinearGradient` which takes a list of stops, a start and end point, and a spread method and creates a `Texture` are provided for convenience.
 In this example we demonstrate how to make linear gradients with the `mkLinearGradient` functions and how to adjust it using the lenses and prisms.

 .. class:: dia-lhs